HobnobMancer/cazy_webscraper/docs/sequencetutorial.rst

 You can combine any combination of the optional flags, including combining the taxonomic filters.
 For example, you may wish to extract GenBank and UniProt protein sequences for all CAZymes in a local CAZyme database that are derived from all viral species, Aspergillus species, Layia carnosa, Layia chrysanthemoides, Trichoderma reesei QM6a and
 Trichoderma reesei QM9414.
-To do this we would combine the respective flags for a single ``cw_extract_db_seqs`` command.
+To do this we would combine the respective flags for a single ``cazy_webscraper extract_data`` command.
 The command we would use would be:

 .. code-block:: bash

-   cw_extract_db_seqs cazy/cazyme.db genbank uniprot --kingdoms viruses --genera Aspergillus --species Layia carnosa,Layia chrysanthemoides --strains Trichoderma reesei QM6a,Trichoderma reesei QM9414
+   cazy_webscraper extract_data cazy/cazyme.db genbank uniprot --kingdoms viruses --genera Aspergillus --species Layia carnosa,Layia chrysanthemoides --strains Trichoderma reesei QM6a,Trichoderma reesei QM9414

 .. note::
    The order that the flags are used and the order taxa  are listed does **not** matter, and separate multiple taxa names with a single comma